loljoho/blog/_posts/2019-10-16-nodejs-cli-arguments.markdown

 Please Slack me if you find this confusing, and I'll try to update it accordingly!

 Credits to the following users for helping out:
- - [@varunmaster](https://github.com/varunmaster/) - for accusing me of being the Terminator because I didn't set the timezone for the site yet, so it shows up at October 17th
+ - [@varunmaster](https://github.com/varunmaster/) - for accusing me of being the Terminator because I didn't set the timezone for the site yet, so it shows up as October 17th, but otherwise being pretty useless ;)